 Information collected automatically

-InterLaw Diversity Forum and our service partner, the Law School Admission Council, Inc. (“LSAC”) will also have access to platform usage data (e.g., technical data about interactions with the platform) which they will use only for analysis, security, troubleshooting and system improvement purposes.
+InterLaw Diversity Forum and its service partner, the Law School Admission Council, Inc. (“LSAC”) will also have access to platform usage data (e.g., technical data about interactions with the platform) which they will use only for analysis, security, troubleshooting and system improvement purposes.

 The platform uses essential cookies (which are small text files of letters and numbers that are stored on your browser or the hard drive of your computer) that are needed for the operation of the UK MDS and to distinguish you from other users.